lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 Before creating model service, Backend.AI supports validation feature to check whether execution is available or not(due to any errors during execution).
-By clicking the ``Validate`` button at the bottom-left of the service launcher, a new popup for listening to validation events will pop up.
+By clicking the 'Validate' button at the bottom-left of the service launcher, a new popup for listening to validation events will pop up.
 In the popup modal, you can check the status through the container log.
 When the result is set to ``Finished``, then the validation check is finished.